damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 The server will then execute an internal routine that will allow the player to reconnect at a later time and join back the match they were in, notifying at the same time the other players of the match of the event (see TODO player status).
-A `ResQuit` message will be sent to the client to notify it about the closing routine being completed.
+A `ResQuit` message is sent to the client to notify it about the closing routine being completed.

 **ResQuit (server)**
 ```json